setrar/labs/part2/ch5/README.md

 - [ ] Add the `MySQL Connector/J » 8.0.29` Library to the project management file `pom.xml`

+- [ ] Add the `mysql` database jar file to the broker's library folder by using the below copy command.

 ```
 cp ${HOME}/.m2/repository/mysql/mysql-connector-java/8.0.29/mysql-connector-java-8.0.29.jar ${ACTIVEMQ_HOME}/lib
 ```